 Next, we were on to the SEA LIFE Aquarium.
-Right next door to The Orlando Eye, SEA LIFE is fun aquarium filled with all types of sea life that the kids loved.
+Right next door to The Wheel, SEA LIFE is fun aquarium filled with all types of sea life that the kids loved.
 With tons of educational information on the fish, turtles and other animals, this was a great visit to learn a little extra.
 Plus, since it was a hot day, it was a nice break from the heat!
 As a matter of fact, our whole visit to I-Drive 360 was a great break from the Florida summer heat since much of it is inside.

 That wasn’t it for our day though!
 We headed to Medieval Times Dinner Show that evening for the kids’ first visit.
 I had been too Medieval Times in California and Illinois and I wanted to share the fun that is this 11th century European-style castle with the kids.
 With the interior displays of medieval artifacts, and the thrilling show with knights, horses and even a king and queen, this was a visit that my kids adored.

 The kids had the best time cheering for their red knight and were super excited with their knight won the entire battle.
 If you are looking for something to do in the evening that is much more than dinner, we couldn’t recommend Medieval Times enough.
 We had a fantastic time!

 The sword fighting and the photos with the king rounded out our visit to Orlando!